smartgoo/rusty-kaspa/.github/README.md

 The additional crate `x-kaspadbr` is where all code specific to this project can be found.

 # Development Process:
+Should you wish to develop this locally, here is the process.

-**First**, develop rust code.
-All code for this project is in `x-kaspadbr` crate.
-Although code from other rusty-kaspa crates can be used as well.
+All code for this project is currently located in the `x-kaspadbr` crate.

+**First**, clone this project.

 **Second**, build and install the Python package in local virtual env:
 1. `cd ./rusty-kaspa/x-kaspadbr`